OpenRTMFP/ArcusNode/README.md

 (For usage help type "node service.js -h")
 ArcusNode RTMFP Service running at 0.0.0.0:1935
 </pre>
-1935 is the default port for RTMFP communication.
+1935 is the default port for RTMFP communication and you should now be able to connect to the server, create groups and get peers connected.

 #### Cygwin
 If you run into problems building node on Cygwin, checkout _https://github.com/joyent/node/wiki/Building-node.js-on-Cygwin-(Windows)_.